sayfer-io/Snapper/docs/docs/API/utils/fileUtils/functions/detectPackageManager.md

 > **detectPackageManager**(`workingDir`): `string`

 Detects the package manager used in the project.

-It checks for Yarn, npm, and pnpm based on the package.json and lock files.
+This function detects the package manager used in the project by checking the `package.json` file and the presence of lock files (yarn.lock, pnpm-lock.yaml, package-lock.json).
+It supports Yarn, npm, and pnpm.

 ## Parameters